Learning the ABCs of the QBI

 - S corporations.

 These business structures allow a business to avoid double taxation.
 That is, income from C corporations is taxed when it’s earned, and again when a C corporation pays dividends or shares are sold.
-By comparison, income from sole proprietorships and pass-through entities is reported on an owner’s personal tax return and taxed just once at the owner level at standard rates.
+By comparison, income from pass-through entities is reported on an owner’s personal tax return and taxed just once at the owner level at standard rates.

 How are rates changing under the TCJA?